abhisheklalwani/NSFW-Detector/README.md

 ### Dataset

 To train our model we have used the NSFW dataset available at Kaggle provided by Vareza Noorliko.
 Dataset is available [here](https://www.kaggle.com/drakedtrex/my-nsfw-dataset).
+Please note that the dataset contains obscene images which might not be suitable for every environment.

 ### Detection Model